most famous diamonds

 It is supposed to originate from a meteor or an asteroid fallen on Earth.

-It was sold at a Sotheby’s auction in 2022 at US$4.3 million.
+It was sold at a Sotheby’s auction 2022 at US$4.3 million.
 The buyer chooses to use cryptocurrency for the purchase.

 Read more about the auction in this forbes.com article.